 Portfolio management is the highest level of project management that is responsible for strategic execution.

 What is a stakeholder?

 A project stakeholder can be any “individual, group, or organization, who may affect, be affected by, or perceive itself to be affected by a decision, activity, or outcome of a project,” according to PMI.

 This can be a person or group that initiates the project, supports the project manager and their team, champions the project, provides high-level guidance, and helps to resolve issues if the project manager encounters any difficulties.

-To guide project managers towards successful project goal attainment, PMI has created the Project Management Body Of Knowledge (PMBOK), which is updated regularly, with the current edition being the 6th edition.
-The PMBOK outlines five project phases, sometimes referred to as project management process groups, and the 10 Project management knowledge areas that are essential for successful project execution.
+To guide project managers towards successful project goal attainment, the Project Management Institute has created the Project Management Body Of Knowledge (PMBOK), which is updated regularly, with the current edition being the 6th edition.
+The PMBOK outlines five project phases, sometimes referred to as project management process groups and the 10 Project management knowledge areas that are essential for successful project execution.

 Project, program, and portfolio managers are not always seen for the value they bring to companies.
 To truly be effective, these roles are not just intended to be ‘managers’ of projects but to play a vital leadership role.